m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-1.md

 2. Control from high-level software program

    In SDN, we use software to compute the forwarding tables.
-Thus, we can easily use higher-order programs to control the routers’ behavior.
+Thus, we can easily use higher-order programs to control the routers' behavior.
 The decoupling of functions makes debugging and checking the behavior of the network easier.

 Separation of the control and data planes supports the independent evolution and development of both.
 Thus, the software aspect of the network can evolve independent of the hardware aspect.
 Since both control and forwarding behavior are separate, this enables us to use higher-level software programs for control.
 This makes it easier to debug and check the network's behavior.